vicentepese/AT-HLA/README.md

 ```

 ### 3.2.2 Description
-Fits a Generalized Logistic Model (GLM) to each alleles, controlling by the first three Principal Components.
+Fits a Generalized Logistic Model (GLM) to each allele, controlling by the first three Principal Components.
 P-values are FDR corrected and through BY procedure.
-Counts of homozygous, heterozygous, non-carriers and frequencies in cases and controls are computed as well.
+Counts of homozygous, heterozygous, non-carriers, and frequencies in cases and controls are computed as well.

 ### 3.2.3 Outputs and results interpretation
-The script will produce two outputs, a carrier and an allelic GLM association analysis:
+The script will produce two outputs, a carrier, and an allelic GLM association analysis:
 - Carrier GLM Association Study: *Outputs/GLM/HLA_Carriers.xlsx*
 - Allele GLM Association Study: *Outputs/GLM/HLA_Alleles.xlsx*

 Both files will contain the following common columns:
 - *allele*: Allele of study
-- *allele.COEF*: GLM coeffiecient of the allele
+- *allele.COEF*: GLM coefficient of the allele
 - *Intercept.pval*: P-value of the intercept
 - *allele.pval*: P-value of the allele
 - *allele.pval.CORR*: P-value of the allele FDR corrected